KiFoundation/ki-testnet-challenge/umee-relayer-server1-kichain-server2/README.md

 >`root@vmi653640:~# rly q balance kichain-t-4` <br/>
 >`11332transfer/channel-61/uumee,10058468utki` <br/>

->Hash details for a transaction through the Umiya network can be viewed on the following path in the explorer
+>Hash details for a transaction through the KiChain network can be viewed on the following path in the explorer
 >```
 >https://api-challenge.blockchain.ki/txs/<hash>
 >```